robontics2022/robontics2022.github.io/index.md

 <span style="color:red">**COVID-19 related update**</span>

-We encourage researchers interested in the fields of robotics and knowledge engineering to submit short (5-6 pages) or long (10-12 pages) research papers by May 24th 2022; accepted papers will be published in a JOWO proceedings volume in 2022.
+We encourage researchers interested in the fields of robotics and knowledge engineering to submit short (5-6 pages) or long (10-12 pages) research papers by June 3rd 2022; accepted papers will be published in a JOWO proceedings volume in 2022.

 Researchers with accepted papers will be invited to present at the RobOntics 2022 workshop, which is planned to be a hybrid (online and, if conditions allow, pysical event).